Earn your degree in nutrition at Syracuse

-The Nutrition Science and Dietetics Program is also home to a dietetic internship.
-The nutrition/dietetics undergraduate and graduate programs and the dietetic internship program are accredited by the Academy of Nutrition and Dietetics’ Accreditation Council for Education in Nutrition and Dietetics.
+Syracuse’s undergraduate and graduate nutrition degree programs are accredited by the Academy of Nutrition and Dietetics’ Accreditation Council for Education in Nutrition and Dietetics and include:

-Dedication ceremony for Susan R. Klenk Learning Café, Kitchens September 16 Falk College today announced the opening of the Susan R. Klenk Learning Café and kitchens, a new hands-on learning laboratory to prepare students with traditional and emerging professional competencies for careers in food, nutrition, dietetics, and public health.
-A dedication ...
+Tour the Susan R. Klenk Learning Café and Kitchens Take a virtual tour of the Susan R. Klenk Learning Café and Kitchens, a new hands-on learning laboratory to prepare students with traditional and emerging professional competencies for careers in food, nutrition, dietetics, and public health.
+The facility includes an ...
 Read more